Junior League of NWA promote Domestic Violence Awareness Month

 FAYETTEVILLE, Ark.
-(KNWA) — The month of October is National Domestic Violence and Awareness Month and to show support, one local organization is hosting multiple events to raise awareness.
+(KFTA) — The month of October is National Domestic Violence and Awareness Month and to show support, one local organization is hosting multiple events to raise awareness.

 Haley Ethridge and Caitlin Lubatty with Junior League of Northwest Arkansas joins us with details on how you can help the league with their mission.